[ Go to end ]

 Girls and women who have been called “Mary Something” all their lives don’t respond well to simply “Mary.”
 And their mothers do not always recognize that name either.
 Many years ago, our daughter Mary Beth injured a knee in a minor accident at school.
 The principal’s secretary called and said, “Your daughter Mary has hurt her leg.”
 My wife replied she had no daughter Mary and that the woman must have a wrong number.
 Only after the voice on the phone persisted did it dawn on my wife she meant Mary Beth.
 The secretary must have thought the mother strange for not knowing her own daughter’s name.

 So if your first name is not James or Mary, it probably is another traditional name like Robert, Edward, Susan or Karen.
 Many common names have become rooted in the clichés of our language, even if they never get used to label anybody ever again.
-A short list of such names is given in the table Speaking of First Names (undoubtedly, there are dozens more).
 Jack does not appear here because this name hits the jackpot with over 80 related terms, everything from jack-in-the-box to jack-in-the-pulpit, from Jack Frost to Union Jack, from blackjack to yellow jack.
 But then who gives a jack.
 (See Jack O’ Words.)

 Maybe your name is a little less common like Adam, Donna, Nancy, or David, or even rarer like Delphine, Ramon, or Alyce, or any one of thousands of other handsome sounds that tickle the fancy of expectant parents.
 Most have been around for a long time but new ones pop up every year, like Kaitlyn, and Arynne.
 Many modern parents want their children to have unique or rare names.
 So much for the “Junior” tradition.